 Radon is a colorless, odorless gas that occurs naturally in the earth.
 As elements like uranium and radium break down in the rock and soil beneath homes, they release radon gas.

 Because radon is odorless and invisible, the only way to know if you have a problem is to conduct a radon gas inspection.
-Both the Centers for Disease Control (CDC) and the Environmental Protection Agency (EPA) recommend checking the radon level in your home for safety, even if you don’t live in an area of elevated risk.
+The Centers for Disease Control (CDC) and the Environmental Protection Agency (EPA) recommend checking the radon level in your home for safety, even if you don’t live in an area of elevated risk.

 What is radon testing?